google/zetasql/docs/data-manipulation-language.md

 value `active` of its `Status` column.

 ## `DELETE` statement

-Note: Table hints support has been added, but documentation is pending.

 Use the `DELETE` statement when you want to delete rows from a table.